-In this new body of work I’m revisiting a theme I’ve worked with in the past: paintings inspired by the wings of butterflies and moths.
+In this body of work I’m revisiting a theme I’ve worked with in the past: paintings inspired by the wings of butterflies and moths.
 Since the pandemic hit, I’ve found myself gravitating towards beautiful things and wanting to create some of my own as a way of countering the anxiety and uncertainty I am experiencing.

 Butterflies symbolize transformation.
 I’m hoping the dark times we’re living in will eventually give way to better times, the result of self-reflection born of isolation.
 The dark pandemic threw light, to a greater degree, on unfairnesses in our social structure.
 I’m hoping for change and growth, a metamorphosis of sorts.